What is My Case Worth?

 - People believe there is compensation for the hassle and annoyance factor.

-Now that you know what does not control the value, let’s look at the factors that do matter.
+Now that you know what does not affect value, let’s look at the factors that do matter.

 Be sure to also watch our detailed series of videos addressing these issues:Factor #1 The Seriousness of the Injury